Nybelwyck Hall Dollhouse

 Over 900 interior objects were built and bought by O’Banks, who painstakingly crafted staircases, cross-stitched carpets, and papered walls.
 Basing the exterior on very real historic Hudson Valley homes, notably the Ogden Mills House in Staatsburg and Wilderstein in Rhinebeck, O’Banks also roofed it with 1,500 slate tiles and created a center double staircase that curves from the top floor, similar to Glenview’s.

-Virtual Tour of Nybelwyck Hall
+Virtual Tour of Nybylwyck Hall

 Miniaturist and gallerist Darren Scala from D. Thomas Fine Miniatures presents an online visit to the 24-room dollhouse.